The Human Papillomavirus (HPV) Vaccine

 The vaccine is given as a series of two (2) or three (3) shots, depending on when it is started.

 Boys and girls who start the HPV vaccine series before they turn 15 will only need two (2) shots at least six (6) months apart.
-Teens and young adults who start the series later, between ages 15 and 26, and anyone who has a weak immune system (age 9 through 26), will continue to need three (3) doses of HPV vaccine for full protection from the virus.
+Teens and young adults who start the series later, between ages 15 and 26, and anyone who has a weakened immune system (age 9 through 26), will need three (3) doses of HPV vaccine for full protection.

 If your child has started, but not completed the HPV vaccine series, talk with your doctor about completing the series so he or she will have full protection.

 The shots can be given at the same time as other recommended vaccines for preteens and teens, including: